Mahāsaṅghika Vinaya

 sekhiya 32

-Not to sit in lay houses with the robe inside out should be trained.
+Not to sit in lay houses with the robe reversed Inside out and on the wrong shoulder.* should be trained.

 sekhiya 33